Five symptoms of a bad mattress

 Everyone loves getting a great deal, but if you skimp on your mattress the only thing you could end up with is a great deal of discomfort.
 You spend around a third of your life in bed, so it’s hugely important to make sure it’s good quality.
 This doesn’t necessarily mean breaking the bank, but investing as much as you can spare will hopefully save you from endless sleepless nights on a mattress that’s poorly made, and just not right for you.
 An uncomfortable mattress just isn’t worth the bother!

-It didn’t come with a home trial
+3. It didn’t come with a home trial

 Having a bounce or two on a showroom mattress will never measure up to trying it out in your own home.
 After all, the only way to truly test a mattress is to actually sleep on it.
 It takes around 30 nights to get used to the feel of a different mattress, so choosing one is a bit like starting a new relationship - you’ve got to give it time to see if it’s right for you.
 If it’s not love after that, call it a night.